Story by Casey Crescenzo (You guys probably already knew that.)

 8.)
 Saved: The Boy after acknowledging all the pain he's been through decides to give up and wants to die.
 However, before The Boy is about to get his wish, he is saved by an ally.
 Coincidentally, his half brother.
 The Boy and The Half-Brother (a.k.a.
 The Son) become friends unaware of their family ties.
 The Boy then believes that maybe its not his time just yet.

 9.)
 He Said He Had A Story: The Boy, The Son and a group of soldiers are telling stories of their past.
-One specific soldier tells a story of his expierence at The Dime and how he had sex with a prostitute by the name of Ms. Terri.
+One specific soldier (The Father) tells a story of his expierence at The Dime and how he had sex with a prostitute by the name of Ms. Terri.
+Ms Terri reveals to the father how her life has been nothing but pain and misery to go easy on her this one time.
+However, The Father insisting he's paid her well decides to take full advantage of her.
 The name catches the boy's attention.

 10.)
 This Beautiful Life: The War continues on as The Boy reflects upon the memories he's made in The Great War and his encounters with The Tank, The Poison Woman, The Thief, Mustard Gas, when he was saved by The Son, finding his father, and strangely the prophecy Oracle's foretold him.
-The then regrets going to war and wishes he could just go back to his house by the Lake and forget that all of this never happened.
+He curses the prophecy made by the Oracle admitting them to be right all along, regrets going to war and wishes he could just go back to his house by the Lake and forget that all of this never happened.

 11.)
 Go Get Your Gun: The soldiers are at a bar relaxing after the battles they've had.
 One soldier (Possibly The Son) is singing a song about the war they fought and they should be lucky that they cheated death.
 He also sings about the soldiers that died telling his fellow soldiers they knew what they signed up for.

 12.)
 Son: Another battle occurs.
 The Boy and The Son fight along side one another.
 During the battle, The Father almost gets killed.
-The Son however gets in front of him and sacrifices his life to save his father.
+The Son however sacrifices his life to save his father.
 The Father didn't really care his son died despite him saving his life and shows no sadness whatsoever.
 The Son sharing his final moments with The Boy comes to realization that The Boy is his Half-Brother.
 With his last breath, The Son tells The Boy to take care of his mother muttering that The Boy looks like him.

 End of Act III!